 For each package row, the receive form needs three buttons of meaning, not just a quantity field:

-The UI shape that makes this work is symmetric on every regulated lot — buyer-managed lots and state-pulled lots both render Shipped + Adjustment + Net received, with Adjustment disabled until Shipped is entered (and Shipped locked-read-only for state-pulled lots so you can’t accidentally edit what came from Metrc).
+The UI shape that makes this work is symmetric on every regulated lot: buyer-managed lots and state-pulled lots both render Shipped + Adjustment + Net received, with Adjustment disabled until Shipped is entered.
+For state-pulled lots, Shipped should be locked read-only so the buyer cannot accidentally edit what came from Metrc.

-We deliberately do not surface Metrc’s “partial receive” checkbox.
-The IL_IB_0003 Transfers Best Practices bulletin is explicit that partial acceptance is not an approved method — Adjust and Reject are.
-Hiding the partial flag at the UI layer keeps the team on the approved path without making them remember the bulletin every time.
+We deliberately do not make Metrc’s partial-receive path the default operator primitive.
+The Illinois IL_IB_0003 Transfers Best Practices bulletin says accepting partial packages is not approved in Illinois and points operators toward Reject or Accept + Adjust-style handling.
+Hiding the vague partial path at the UI layer keeps the team on a reason-backed path without making them remember the bulletin every time.

 4. Strict Metrc acknowledgement before the local commit